mekhitechflow/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/iFgu7K1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now that the tickets are created, we need to go back to our portal so that we can assist the users, use the link --> http://localhost/osTicket/scp/login.php to access your login and proceed from there!
-Furthermore, this this is the home page for all agents, it shows all the tickets that were created and from here you are able to resolve them.
+Furthermore, this is the home page for all agents, it shows all the tickets that were created and from here you are able to resolve them.
 </p>
 <br />